ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    This document clarifies correct DNS server behaviour and does not introduce any changes or new security considerations.

+#  Operational Considerations

+   At the time of this writing, the behavior of most DNS server implementations is to set the TC flag only if none of the available glue records fit in a response over UDP transport.
+The updated requirements in this document might lead to an increase in the fraction of UDP responses with the TC flag set, and consequently an increase in the number of queries to over TCP transport.

 #   IANA Considerations

    There are no actions for IANA.